 Legalese: The following accounts are anecdotal and are not legal advice.
 Be sure to obey all laws and legal requirements when operating a motor vehicle on California roads.

-Dirt Legal does exactly that.
-We get you a 50-state-legal plate (and title and reg) from a different state, you affix that plate to your bike and boom – you’ve got a street legal dirt bike in California without ever setting foot in a DMV.
+Dirt Legal does exactly that by getting you a 50-state-legal plate (and title and reg) from a different state.
+You affix that plate to your bike and boom – you’ve got a street legal dirt bike in California without ever setting foot in a Cali DMV.

 What about inspections and registration?